nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 ## Security notes

 1. In practice these two selected prime numbers should be large and randomly selected.
-There other considerations to make the possibility of attacks less likely.
+There other considerations to make the possibility of attacks less likely[^pkcs-rfq-8017][^8].
 This is one reason why you should never implement your own encryption as the mathematics behind it is very complex.
 I do not fully understand the choices that make RSA weaker or stronger which is why this code should only be used for demonstration purposes.
+1. RSA is open to attacks if the attacker can get you to encrypt some special text and have you send the result to them.
+Appropriate padding with a random structure inserted before encryption can prevent this (see next point)
+1. Padding.
+"Modern techniques such as Optimal Asymmetric Encryption Padding (OAEP) for padding RSA messages are specified and standardized in Public
+   Key Cryptography Standard #1 (PKCS #1)." [^pkcs] [^pkcs-rfq-8017] [^crypto-textbook]
-2. Additional security concerns are left to the reader in [^7] and [^8]
+1. Additional security concerns can be found in many places, a few being [^7] [^8] and [^crypto-textbook]
+1. Wikipedia lists a huge number of attacks available in general: https://en.wikipedia.org/wiki/Category:Cryptographic_attacks as well as a competition initiated by RSA themselves.
+The RSA Factoring challenge: https://en.wikipedia.org/wiki/RSA_Factoring_Challenge.
+1. https://en.wikipedia.org/wiki/RSA_numbers are a result of this challenge.
+You can see the numbers here and try to factorise some of them: https://www.ontko.com/pub/rayo/primes/rsa_fact.html.
+Good luck!

 ## References